Chia-Network/chia-docs/docs/green-paper/rational-attackers.md

 :::info Objective 1: Unpredictable and Immutable Challenges (a) a challenge is revealed as late as possible.

-(b) once it's revealed, it's almost certainly too late for a selfish farmer to influence it in any way.
+(b)) once it's revealed, it's almost certainly too late for a selfish farmer to influence it in any way.

-(c) whether a plot can produce a block for a challenge only depends on the plot and the challenge (and not say, on what other plots exist).
+(c)) whether a plot can produce a block for a challenge only depends on the plot and the challenge (and not say, on what other plots exist).
 :::

 These properties imply delayed gratification as a selfish farmer cannot do anything to influence challenges in a controlled way due to (a) & (b), and cannot do anything to increase its number of winning blocks for a given challenge due to (c).

-We will sketch how properties (a)-(c) are achieved in Chia next.
-To follow the arguments the reader might want to recap the high level outline in §[2.7](#S:high){reference-type="ref" reference="S:high"} and illustration in Figure [1](#fig:C4){reference-type="ref" reference="fig:C4"}
+We will sketch how properties (a)-(c) are achieved in $\textsf{Chia}$ next.
+To follow the arguments the reader might want to recap the high level outline in §1.7 and illustration in Figure 1

-(a) The only reason for the infused challenge chain ${\sf i}{\cal CC}$ is to make sure that the challenge becomes known as late as possible, in particular when considering an adversary with a faster VDF than the fastest honest time lord.
+**(a)** The only reason for the infused challenge chain ${\sf i}{\cal CC}$ is to make sure that the challenge becomes known as late as possible, in particular when considering an adversary with a faster VDF than the fastest honest time lord.

-(b) We infuse the *first* block of each slot into the challenge chain ${\cal CC}$, this way making sure that this block is buried deep in the chain (by $31$ blocks on average) once revealed, and thus almost impossible to revert.
+**(b)** We infuse the *first* block of each slot into the challenge chain ${\cal CC}$, this way making sure that this block is buried deep in the chain (by $31$ blocks on average) once revealed, and thus almost impossible to revert.

-(c) We use a variation on the correlated randomness technique from [@Bagaria2019], where we let the challenge depend on every $k$th challenge on average, rather than exactly.
+**(c)** We use a variation on the correlated randomness technique from [@Bagaria2019], where we let the challenge depend on every $k$th challenge on average, rather than exactly.
 This way only the challenge determines whether a plot can produce a winning block, irrespective of what other plots exist.

 ## 3.5	No-Slowdown of Chia and other Constructions {#s:nschia}